Illingworth ARLFC was formed in the Spring of 1961.

 In 1995/96 the Under 18's won the West Riding League and Cup double, as well as the Halifax Cup.
 Four players from this side joined the professional ranks, Ben Thompson, Gary Hilton, Jamie Fielden and his brother Stuart.

 Despite a heavy defeat the club, by this time under the coaching of Dave Roberts progressed to face professionals Rochdale Hornets in the Rugby League Challenge Cup.

 Recent years saw club's on field fortunes dip somewhat, but still a number of players have gone on to make a mark in the professional game.
 In 2012 the Williams brothers Daley and Darren are both on the Batley books, while Joe Wardle has established himself as a Super League player at Huddersfield.

-However 2012/13, under the coaching of Johny Taylor and Andy Greenway reversed the trend with an emphatic Pennine League Division Two Championship winning season and capture of the Andrew Bennett Memorial Trophy.
+However 2012/13, under the coaching of Johny Taylor and Andy Greenway the trend was reversed with an emphatic Pennine League Division Two Championship winning season and capture of the Andrew Bennett Memorial Trophy.

 Progress continued the following season with a double title winning season, the second team clinching the Pennine League Division Seven title, while the first team grabbed Championship Division One honours following a last match 6-4 victory over title rivals Brighouse Rangers.
 The team also reached the Joseph Fee Memorial Trophy Final for the first time in eight years, going down to a four point defeat to Rangers.
 A fine season was capped with a 24-12 victory over Halifax Irish in the Halifax Championship.